 - you have high cholesterol

 In general, chest pain, or angina, is a common symptom of heart disease.
 You may feel discomfort in your chest.
 Some people experience tightness or a squeezing sensation around their breastbone.
 The pain may radiate to the neck, down the arms and stomach, or into the upper back.
 If you are very tired or have difficulty catching your breath after minor exertion, you may have symptoms of heart disease.
 These symptoms typically ease with rest.

 Women often experience symptoms that are different from what men experience.
 For example, women may have:

 - back pain

 - cold sweats

-Arrhythmias, or irregular heart rhythms, have somewhat different symptoms.
-An arrhythmia may be a heartbeat that’s too fast, too slow, or simply irregular.
+Arrhythmias, or irregular heart rhythms, have different symptoms.
+An arrhythmia may be a heartbeat that’s too fast, too slow, or irregular.
 It can feel like fluttering, a racing heartbeat, or an unusually slow pulse.
 An arrhythmia also may present with chest pain, fainting spells, lightheadedness, or dizziness.